-Making the Web accessible benefits different types of users.
-With user experience becoming a global buzzword and UX designers finally getting a seat at the table, if you think that an important topic in today's digital world is to put users first, you need to keep track of the all users’ needs and demands, capabilities and abilities, preferences and situations.
+Making the web accessible benefits different types of users.
+With user experience becoming a global buzzword and UX designers finally getting a seat at the table, if you think that an important topic in today's digital world is to put users first, you need to keep track of all users’ needs and demands, capabilities and abilities, preferences and situations.

 Knowing that, provide them with all types of guidance, like screen readers (or any other assistive technology), and help, like keyboard navigation.
 The goal is for digital interactions between people and services, products, information, and entertainment without limitations, without barriers, and without constraints.
-And this is something you should do in an early stage of a project, so can you can reduce the costs of fixing it later on.
+And this is something you should do in an early stage of a project, so you can reduce the costs of fixing it later on.

-More than that, you’re ensuring that forms have clear labels for what the input will be and mandatory fields are self-explanatory about the intention;
+- Ensuring that forms have clear labels for what the input will be and mandatory fields are self-explanatory about the intention;

 This is what you do.
 And you take it from the design phase to development—no excuses—and have your developers know by heart which automated tools to use when testing accessibility.
 Include those tests as part of their delivery cycles.